 A great car-camp tent with the option of using it as a backup if weather trends make your first tent choice a bit too lightweight for conditions.
 Something to consider if you have a long journey to the trail head.

-The Luxe Tiger Moth is well ventilated for condensation control, despite the low profile fly.
-It would be a bit cramped for 2 adults.
+The Luxe Tiger Moth is well ventilated for condensation control, despite the low profile fly edge.
+It would be a bit cramped for two adults.
 I have seen favourable user reports of this tent in winter alpine conditions under snow load.
-Being a mesh inner it may admit spindrift and fine sand, however the fly can be set very low to the ground.
+Being a mesh inner it may admit spindrift and fine sand, however the fly is set very low to the ground.

 Being free-standing this tent can be pitched on platforms and hard flat areas.
 Since there is only one guy, the choice of pegging points is limited from the fly hem.
 Take extra cord for tying on to rocks.